 The shades of changes to come were seen in July 1911 when tension increased between Germany and Morocco with the Agadir crisis.
 Germany had sent her gunboat Panther to Agadir, Morocco, supposedly to protect the country’s firms even though the port was closed to non-Moroccan businesses.
 The Royal Navy’s 2nd Destroyer and 4th Destroyer Flotilla were anchored in Dover awaiting redeployment in Morocco if war broke out, (See the World War I Outbreak story).
 However, Germany backed down when France offered to retain her Moroccan interests in return for territory in the then French Equatorial Africa now the Republic of Congo.
 Nonetheless, the Admiralty ordered the Camber, at the Eastern Dockyard, to be deepened and to increase the oil storage facilities there as well as converting Langdon prison, on the Eastern cliffs, into Naval Barracks.
 Already, both the western and eastern entrances were equipped with boom defences and two 6-inch MK VIIs guns were mounted on the top of the Admiralty Pier Turret.

 The summer of 1914 was glorious and Dover’s shipbuilding and boatbuilding with their associated occupations were enjoying the prosperity.
 But this was all coming to an end by the time that Britain declared War on Germany on Tuesday 4 August 1914.
 The War took its toll of the number of male Dovorians who were killed or maimed during that time and also on Dover’s economy.
-The latter was hard hit, not only because the country was at War, but also because Dover was a designated as a Military Fortress and as such, harbour and town repairs were not carried out and projects were put on hold.
+The latter was hard hit, not only because the country was at War, because Dover was designated as the military Fortress Dover and as such, harbour and town repairs were not carried out and projects were put on hold.
 Throughout this time there was rationing and inflation and the tourist industry had ceased.
 All new ships and boats were built elsewhere and were only repaired in Dover in emergency or were of justifiably necessity.

 Following World War I the Dover Harbour Board Marine Engineering department occupied the eastern shed of what is now De Bradelei Wharf shopping complex on Cambridge Road.
 South Eastern and Chatham Railway – from 1 January 1923 Southern Railway – Marine Department was extended to also occupy the middle shed.
 At the western end, Cullins’ shipyard – Dover’s only remaining independent shipyard, remained.
 Albert Edward Cullin (1867-1925) was the son of William and following the War was elected as the Conservative councillor for the Town Ward in the local elections.
 Shipsmith, Alfred Gutsole remained in business at 4 Commercial Quay and also advertised himself as a blacksmith, while Albert John Partridge (1870-1950) also set up a shipsmith’s business from premises in Market Street.
 In the mid-1920s Ernest Alfred Tippin (1877-1942), from the Medway, also had a shipsmith’s business in Market Street while Sharp and Enright opened a sailmaking business, next to Cullin’s shipyard on Cambridge Road.
 Sometime later these premises were let to another sailmaker, J H Clark.